gelin/toggl-ruddr-extension/README.md

 - Fetch time entries from Toggl Track
 - Insert time entries into Ruddr time tracking forms
 - Save settings for Toggl API token and workspace
-- Map Toggl projects to Ruddr projects
+- TODO: Map Toggl projects to Ruddr projects

+## Quick Start

+1. Open Chrome and navigate to `chrome://extensions/`
+2. Enable "Developer mode" (toggle in the top right)
+3. Click "Load unpacked" and select the `extension` directory
+4. The extension should now be installed and visible in your extensions list

 ## Development